Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Applying the Hasse--Weil sieve to count genus 4 curves on quadrics

 (F): We fix the horizontal ruling of type $(0,1)$ and the singularity outside the ruling.
 We may assume the vertical ruling through this singularity does not contain another singularity (the $(3,3)$-curve would in general have $5$ singularities).
 Varying the 3 remaining singularities shows that the resulting contribution is divisible by $s_3(\A^1) = 0$.
 It remains to consider when $n \leq 3$ marked points fail to impose $n$ independent conditions.
 This happens exactly when $3$ marked points lie on the horizontal ruling through the outside singularity, or when at least $2$ marked points lie on the vertical ruling through the outside singularity, or when $3$ marked points lie on the vertical ruling through one of the singularities on the fixed $(0,1)$-curve.
 Only in the latter case the choice of the singularities is affected.
 Two of the singularities can still vary freely on $\A^1$, and so the contribution is still divisible by $s_2(\A^1) = 0$, and hence the cancellation persists.

 It remains to consider the irreducible curves with $4$ singularities in general position.
-We claim that the Hasse-Weil count of such $4$-tuples is $(q+1)^2 q^2 (q-1)^2$, i.e., $\#(\PGL_2 \times \PGL_2)(\F_q)$.
+We claim that the Hasse--Weil count of such $4$-tuples is $(q+1)^2 q^2 (q-1)^2$, i.e., $\#(\PGL_2 \times \PGL_2)(\F_q)$.
 Note that $\PGL_2 \times \PGL_2$ acts freely on such $4$-tuples, so the total must be divisible by the order of this group.
-Also, the Hasse-Weil count of $4$-tuples on a $(1,1)$ curve is a sum of terms each divisible by $s_4(\P^1)$, or $s_d(\A^1)$ for $d\geq2$, and hence this count is 0.
+Also, the Hasse--Weil count of $4$-tuples on a $(1,1)$ curve is a sum of terms each divisible by $s_4(\P^1)$, or $s_d(\A^1)$ for $d\geq2$, and hence this count is 0.

-The Hasse-Weil count of all $4$-tuples of points on $\Qsplit$ is $s_4(\Qsplit) = q^4$.
+The Hasse--Weil count of all $4$-tuples of points on $\Qsplit$ is $s_4(\Qsplit) = q^4$.
 From this, we may sieve to remove configurations with at least two points on a line in the ruling.
 We do so by yet another sieve, removing tuples with at least two points on each line in some configuration of lines over $\F_q$, with signs according to the number of Frobenius orbits on the set of lines, just as in Proposition~\ref{prop:naivesieve}.
 We consider cases, according to the number of lines in each ruling that contain at least 2 of the 4 points, the number of points on each line, and how many of the 4 points lie on multiple lines.
 All cases contribute $O(q^5)$ except for the case of 1 line in each ruling, intersecting at $P$.
 Here, all terms contribute 0 except where the $4$-tuple consists of $P$, one more point on each ruling, and one additional point.
 There are $(q+1)^2$ such pairs of lines, and each contributes $s_1(P) \cdot s_1(\A^1)^2 \cdot s_1(\A^2) = q^4$.
-Thus the full Hasse-Weil count of $4$-tuples in general position is $q^6+ O(q^5)$ and since it is divisible by $(q+1)^2 q^2 (q-1)^2$, it must be equal to $(q+1)^2 q^2 (q-1)^2$, as claimed.
+Thus the full Hasse--Weil count of $4$-tuples in general position is $q^6+ O(q^5)$ and since it is divisible by $(q+1)^2 q^2 (q-1)^2$, it must be equal to $(q+1)^2 q^2 (q-1)^2$, as claimed.
 There is a $\P^3$ of $(3,3)$-curves singular at any such configuration of $4$ points, and hence the total contribution of irreducible curves to $S_4(\Csplit)$ is $bq^{9} + o(q^{9})$.